Régis Laconi: Superbike World Championship

 For 2009, Laconi switched to private Ducatis, riding the sole DFX machine.
 Results were strong early in the season, however he was seriously injured when he crashed heavily during the opening moments of the first practice of the Kyalami round of the World Superbike Championship.
-As of 20 May 2009 it was reported that Laconi awakened from his medically induced coma and is reported to have full movement in his arms, hands and legs.
-Laconi has undergone surgery to clasp his cervical vertebrae back together and it is expected he will remain immobile for some time.
+As of 20 May 2009, it was reported that Laconi awakened from his medically induced coma and is reported to have full movement in his arms, hands and legs.
+Laconi had undergone surgery to clasp his cervical vertebrae back together and it was expected he would remain immobile for some time.

 Laconi returned for an exploratory test for the DFX Corse Ducati Team at Misano in June 2010 following his horrific crash at Kyalami in 2009.
-Regis had been training on his bicycle and after more than 70 laps with a best time of 1'37"800, he proved that his talent is still intact.
-But any thoughts of returning to racing for the moment are premature and totally groundless.The friendship that ties Regis to team manager Daniele Carli enabled the test to take place.
+Regis had been training on his bicycle and after more than 70 laps with a best time of 1'37"800, he proved that his talent was still intact.
+But any thoughts of returning to racing for the moment are premature and totally groundless.
+The friendship that tied Laconi to team manager Daniele Carli enabled the test to take place.